nivlab/nivlab.github.io/index.md

 [Software](/software): Software developed by the Niv lab for experimental research and analysis.

-[Tutorials](/tutorials): Tutorials developed by the Niv lab on various topics.
+[Tutorials and Code](/tutorials): Tutorials developed by the Niv lab on various topics including code examples.